ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 4  Sgòr an Lochain Uaine    1258  57.057999  -3.725416  Cairngorm
 ```
 <a name="sorting"></a>

-### Learn how to read data from a file using Pandas
+## Learn how to read data from a file using Pandas

-Pandas has built in tools for reading data from a variety of data formats, including Excel spreadsheets, raw text and csv files.
+So far we have only created data in Python itself, but Pandas has built in tools for reading data from a variety of external data formats, including Excel spreadsheets, raw text and `.csv` files.
 It can also interface with databases such as MySQL, but we are not going to cover databases in this tutorial.

-We've provided the `scottish_hills.csv` file <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">in this github repository</a>.
+We've provided the `scottish_hills.csv` file <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">in this Github repository</a>.
 The file contains **all** the mountains above 3000 feet (about 914 metres) in Scotland.
 We can load this easily into a DataFrame with the `read_csv` function.

 If you are writing a complete script to follow the tutorial, create a new file and enter: